bkerley/bryceblog/_drafts/p-langs.md

 Perl, PHP, Python, Ruby, Javascript
-(the last two have an honorary "P") are all garbage-collected "scripting" languages that let you get stuff done quick, often in web contexts.
+(the last two have an honorary "P") are all garbage-collected "scripting"[^wall] languages that let you get stuff done quick, often in web contexts.
 They often make sense from the beginning but get idiosyncratic at the edges.